opentensor/developer-docs/docs/working-with-keys.md

 ## Location and addresses of the local wallets

-Local wallets are stored on your machine under `~/.bittensor/wallets`.
+Both `btcli` and the Bittensor Python SDK use a local wallet/key store.
+By default, this is located on your machine at `~/.bittensor/wallets`.
 Use the below command to list them:

 ```bash
 tree ~/.bittensor/